 The remuneration policy has been tailored to increase goal congruence between shareholders and directors and executives.
 In prior years, this was facilitated through the issue of options to the majority of directors and executives to encourage the alignment of personal and shareholder interests.
-For details of movements in directors' and executives' interests in options, refer Note 22 of the financial statements.
 There are currently no director or executive options on issue.